Angels and Demons (collection): Concept and creative process

 Visually, the collection relied heavily on religious paintings of the afterlife from the Medieval and Renaissance periods, as well as the imperial dress and art of the Byzantine Empire.
 McQueen felt the clothing in these paintings was depicted with a particular type of luminosity, and he sought to replicate that in his designs.
 According to Burton, he was "looking at the art of the Dark Ages but finding light and beauty in it".
 He had incorporated paintings into his work before; It's a Jungle Out There (Autumn/Winter 1997) had featured prints with details taken from the paintings of Flemish and Dutch Old Masters.

 McQueen's previous three collections had been focused on technological innovations.
-Natural Dis-tinction Un-natural Selection (Spring/Summer 2009), The Horn of Plenty (Autumn/Winter 2009), and Plato's Atlantis (Spring/Summer 2010) all made use of sophisticated digitally-engineered prints, and Plato's was the first livestreamed fashion show.
-For Angels and Demons, McQueen intended to shift his focus to hand-crafting, which he felt was disappearing from the fashion industry and broader culture.
+Natural Dis-tinction Un-natural Selection (Spring/Summer 2009), The Horn of Plenty (Autumn/Winter 2009), and Plato's Atlantis (Spring/Summer 2010) all made use of sophisticated digitally engineered prints, and Plato's was the first livestreamed fashion show.
+For Angels and Demons, McQueen intended to shift his focus to handicrafts, which he felt was disappearing from the fashion industry and broader culture.
 Many designs featured traditional techniques for pleating, embroidery, and tailoring.
 Despite the emphasis on tradition, McQueen continued his experiments with digital printing with Angels and Demons, creating what Burton later described as a "juxtaposition of the old and the new".
 Entire paintings or selected details were rendered digitally, then either printed onto or woven into fabric.
 The resulting textiles were then engineered into garments.

 In many ways, the collection encapsulated McQueen's entire career, incorporating the tailoring and dressmaking techniques he had learned early on, as well as his tendency to experiment with shape and style.
 The finished collection featured elaborate showpiece designs in a palette of gold and red, with rich fabrics like brocade and silk.
 Shorter dresses were followed with long draped gowns.
 Some patterns were made to evoke the look of marble.
 Embroidery of tigers and lions on some items may have been drawn from traditional Tibetan art or from Byzantine culture.
-The shoes were elaborately sculpted with various motifs including ivy, skulls, and wings.
+The shoes were elaborately sculpted with motifs including ivy, skulls, and wings, possibly referencing the intricate sculptural work of seventeenth-century master woodcarver Grinling Gibbons.
+McQueen had previously drawn on Gibbons's work in No. 13 (Spring/Summer 1999), which featured a pair of intricately carved wooden prosthetic legs.

-Angels and Demons was heavy on avian imagery, with prints of wings and birds, as well as garments embellished with gilded feathers.
+Angels and Demons heavily relied on avian imagery, with prints of wings and birds, as well as garments embellished with gilded feathers.
 McQueen loved birds and had used these motifs throughout his career.
 In this collection, appearing alongside prints of winged angels, they took on a double meaning that reinforced the religious theme.